ashoukr/DLND-sagemaker-deployment/README.md

-# DLND-sagemaker-deployment
+# Deep Learning Nanodegree - SageMaker Deployment and more

-Deep Learning Nanodegree - SageMaker Deployment and more
+This repo is a copy of Udacity's [Deep Learning Nanodegree - SageMaker Deployment repo](https://github.com/udacity/sagemaker-deployment).
+Its original [README.md](README-original.md) is [here](README-original.md).
+As part of my exploration of this repo, I make this copy to document my experience and notebook execution in SageMaker.
+More information will be provided here.